US appeals court rejects big tech's right regulate online speech - SABC News - Breaking news, special reports, world, business, sport coverage of all South African current events. Africa's news leader.

 The Texas law was passed by the state’s Republican-led legislature and signed by its Republican governor.

-The tech groups that challenged the law and were on the losing end of Friday’s ruling include NetChoice and the Computer & Communications Industry Association, which count Meta Platforms’ Facebook, Twitter and Alphabet Inc’s YouTube as members.
+The tech groups that challenged the law and were on the losing end of Friday’s ruling include NetChoice and the Computer & Communications Industry Association, which count Meta Platforms’ (META.O) Facebook, Twitter (TWTR.N) and Alphabet Inc’s (GOOGL.O) YouTube as members.

 Some conservatives have labeled the social media companies’ practices abusive, pointing to Twitter’s permanent suspension of Trump from the platform shortly after the January 6, 2021, attack on the US Capitol by a mob of his supporters.
 Twitter had cited “the risk of further incitement of violence” as a reason.